 3. Scalability

 Traffic bursts happen.
-A marketing campaign launches, a batch job completes, or Black Friday hits.
-Synchronous processing blocks your webhook response, causing upstream timeouts and more retries.
-Queueing and back-pressure protect downstream systems from cascading failures.
+A marketing campaign launches, a batch job completes, or Black Friday traffic hits.
+Synchronous processing blocks the webhook response, the upstream times out, and the retries start cascading.
+Queueing and back-pressure stop that pattern before it spreads.

 4. Observability